jupyterhub/jupyterhub/docs/source/services.md

 1. Does my service need a public URL?
 2. Do I want JupyterHub to start/stop the service?
-3. Does my service need authentication?
+3. Does my service need to authenticate users?

 When a service is managed by JupyterHub, the Hub will pass the necessary information to the service via environment variables described above.
 To make your service most flexible, you can use these same environment variables, whether your service is managed by the Hub or not.

+When a service is managed by JupyterHub, the Hub will define the environment variables, as described above, and pass the information as needed to the service.
+A flexible service, whether managed by the Hub or not, can make use of these same environment variables.

 When you run a service that has a url, it will be accessible under a `/services/` prefix, such as `https://myhub.horse/services/my-service/`.
 For your service to route proxied requests properly, it must take `JUPYTERHUB_SERVICE_PREFIX` into account when routing requests.